oristopo/nanoTAPR/README.md

 Aperture Shortening
 -------------------

-In the VNA software, the aperture window concept runs into another difficulty and that is calculating the aperture window for samples near the start frequency and near the stop frequency.
-In the case of the start frequency, there are no samples below the current measurement frequency f<sub>n</sub> thus the VNA does not have a value of phase taken at a frequency less than f<sub>n</sub>.
+In the TAPR software, the aperture window concept runs into another difficulty and that is calculating the aperture window for samples near the start frequency and near the stop frequency.
+In the case of the start frequency, there are no samples below the current measurement frequency f<sub>n</sub> thus the TAPR does not have a value of phase taken at a frequency less than f<sub>n</sub>.
 In the case of an aperture window of 64, the software *shortens* the effective aperture window by using f<sub>n</sub> and f<sub>n+32</sub> (rather than f<sub>n-32</sub> and f<sub>n+32</sub>).
 Thus the effective